UBC ARC Sockeye is the new advanced research computing infrastructure now available to UBC researchers across all disciplines.

 - Assists early-career researchers and researchers who are new to UBC in bridging to national platforms.

-Sockeye includes a high-performance computing platform that features more than 7,000 CPU cores, and more than 10 petabytes of storage capacity.
+Sockeye includes a high-performance computing platform that features nearly 16,000 CPU cores, 200 GPUs, and more than 10 petabytes of storage capacity.

 Sockeye is particularly well suited to transient, computationally intensive workloads that can be optimized by job scheduling and workload management software.